 The role of advancing educational outreach and supporting community services is a strong identity of this club.
 Our members consist of active and retired JSC civil servants, contractors, and their families.

-We operate station W5RRR from the Gilruth Fields facility at 2101 NASA Parkway, Houston, Texas 77058.
-The station is located in Building 208 located at the east end of the north parking lot of the Gilruth Center, the employee’s recreation center.
+JSCARC operates the W5RRR station from the Gilruth Fields facility at 2101 NASA Parkway, Houston, Texas 77058.
+The station is located in Building 208 located at the east end of the north parking lot of the Gilruth Center (the employee’s recreation center).
 The shack is located in the center of the building and features a back door for direct access to the antenna farm.

-The club will exchange QSL cards with all contacts who send their QSL card and follow our QSL instructions (see QSL Information).
+The club will exchange QSL cards with all contacts who follow our QSL Instructions.